Debunking the Humane Society of the U.S. Claims About Its Involvement in the Global Animal Partnership

 Humane Society of the U.S.’ Claims, Debunked

-Claim: “G.A.P. and other farmed animal welfare certification programs assess producers’ methods and require improvements that push them to go beyond conventional industry practices.”
+Claim: “G.A.P. and other meaningful farmed animal welfare certification programs assess conventional methods and mandate higher welfare improvements that push producers to go beyond standard industry practices.”

-Claim: “By working with animal welfare certifiers such as the G.A.P. program, we can begin to address the litany of other common and routine practices that farmed animals endure.”
+Claim: “We opt to work with animal welfare certifiers, because it provides an avenue to begin to address the litany of cruel practices that farmed animals endure.”

-HSUS could address “the litany of other common and routine practices” without condoning them by remaining on the board of this sham certification system.
+The HSUS could address “the litany of cruel practices” without condoning them by remaining on the board of this sham certification system.

-PETA’s investigations show that even these basic sets of standards were not being met at some GAP-certified farms and that cruelty was taking place right under the noses of GAP auditors and the GAP board.
-GAP certification requires only one announced inspection every 15 months, which means any given farm would be inspected only four times in any five-year period.
+PETA’s investigations show that even these basic sets of standards were not being met at some G.A.P.-certified farms and that cruelty was taking place right under the noses of G.A.P. auditors and members of the G.A.P. board, including the HSUS.
+G.A.P. certification requires only one announced inspection every 15 months, which means any given farm would be inspected only four times in any five-year period.
 And since the inspections are announced, producers can easily hide anything they don’t want inspectors to see.

-Claim: “While imperfect, certifications markedly reduce animal suffering.”
+Claim: “While imperfect, certifications markedly reduce animal suffering and are an important complement to the plant-based work.”

-PETA investigations show that extreme cruelty goes unnoticed by certification programs like GAP.
-As a reminder, when Plainville Farms was GAP-approved, PETA’s investigation documented that workers kicked, beat, and threw turkeys and left sick and injured birds to suffer without treatment.
+PETA investigations show that extreme cruelty goes unnoticed by certification programs like G.A.P.
+As a reminder, when Plainville Farms was G.A.P.-approved, PETA’s investigation documented that workers kicked, beat, and threw turkeys and left sick and injured birds to suffer without treatment.
 As a result of that investigation, former workers were charged with a total of 141 counts of cruelty to animals, including six felonies, and to date, 10 workers have been convicted.
 At another certified facility, Sweet Stem Farm, an investigator found pigs crammed into severely crowded sheds on concrete floors and with painful, bloody rectal prolapses as large as an orange that were left untreated.
-It’s scandalous that HSUS remains on the GAP board and stands by the program after these damning investigations.
+It’s scandalous that the HSUS remains on the G.A.P. board and stands by the program after these damning investigations.
+The HSUS could divert those resources spent supporting and defending G.A.P. and factory farms into programs that will really prevent animals from suffering: ones focused on getting people to go vegan.

-Claim: “Without us at the table to represent the animals impacted, this important tool will wither and weaken.”
+Claim: “Without animal advocates at the table to represent the animals impacted, this important tool will wither and weaken.”

-It already has—despite having HSUS on its board!
-HSUS is overstating the impact of GAP and distracting from its massive failures.
+It already has—despite having the HSUS on its board!
+The HSUS is overstating the impact of G.A.P. and distracting from its massive failures.
 The vast majority of certified farms appear to be at the lowest step rating, and the bar has been set extremely low in order to accommodate companies owned by Perdue and other massive producers.
-The largest number of cruelty charges in any farmed animal cruelty case were filed based on findings at GAP-certified farms, proving how ineffectual this certification program really is.
+The largest number of cruelty charges in any farmed-animal cruelty case were filed based on findings at G.A.P.-certified farms, proving how ineffectual this certification program really is.

-Claim: “Certifications also have segregation protocols to ensure that cage eggs are not sold as cage free, which is a vital component of our work with companies to implement their cage-free egg commitments.”
+Claim: “Certifications also have segregation protocols to ensure that cage eggs are not sold as cage free, a vital component of our work with companies to implement their cage-free egg commitments.”

 Various federal and state labeling laws already impose this obligation.

-Claim: “Our collaboration with certifiers helps us connect companies to farms that are better than the industry standard.”
+Claim: “Our collaboration with certifiers helps us connect companies to farms that are better to animals than the abysmal industry standard.”

 Decades of attempted animal welfare reforms have failed, and the industry is inventing new ways to increase efficiency at the expense of animal welfare faster than regulations can respond to them.
 These practices quickly become standard in the industry and ingrained even on “humane” farms.
 Examples of this are burning off chicks’ beaks in the egg industry, “thumping” sick or runted baby piglets (i.e., slamming their heads against a wall), and establishing ventilation shutdown for the mass-killing of animals, which suffocates them and, with the addition of heat, also bakes them to death.